Give Him a Little Earth

 Sea Shanty Commission

 The best stories are the ones we share.
-A chance conversation with Toby Lobb of Fisherman’s Friends about the bones of Trevone inspired the writing of this new sea shanty.
-Join us on Saturday 12 October at Trevone Café to hear Toby perform this spellbinding song.
+A chance conversation with Toby Lobb of Fisherman's Friends about the bones of Trevone inspired the writing of this new sea shanty.
+Follow the link below to find out more and hear the shanty.

 Black and white picture of Toby Lobb playing the guitar